 The Labour government elected in 1997 pledged to incorporate the Convention directly into UK law.
 In the preceding years, a strong movement calling for this had built up in opposition to the ruling Conservative governments, which many opponents claimed had undermined the social and economic consensus that had prevailed until then – particularly in respect of labour rights.
 Lacking a codified constitution setting out the rights of citizens, many believed that the doctrine of Parliamentary Sovereignty did not provide adequate protections for individual rights from intrusive government.
 The subsequent Human Rights Act 1998 came into force on October 1 2000.

-Human rights are controversial at the political and legal level because they proclaim the superiority of certain principles to nations' statute laws.
+Human rights are controversial at the political and legal level because they proclaim the superiority of certain principles to a nation’s statute laws.
 The Human Rights Act 1998 resolved this conflict by explicitly bringing the Convention into UK law.
-However, although all other laws must comply with it, unlike many other nations’ “bills of rights”, the HRA has no privileged position in UK law: unlike in the USA, where changes to the Constitution require special procedures, Parliament could repeal the HRA in the same way as any other law.
+However, although all other laws must comply with it, unlike many other nations’ “bills of rights”, the Human Rights Act has no privileged position in UK law.
+This contrasts with the United States of America USA, where changes to the Constitution require special procedures.
+In the UK, Parliament could theoretically repeal the Human Rights Act in the same way as any other law.

-Also at the level of principle, there is considerable controversy as to what should be included amongst “human” rights.
+Also at the level of principle, there is considerable controversy as to what should or should not be included amongst “human” rights.
 Many have argued that “economic rights”- such as those outlined in the First Protocol – are not basic natural rights in the same way as the right to life.
-Social conservatives have been outraged by legislation to recognise transgender people’s new identities and to sanction homosexual partnerships, deemed by the Government as necessary under the HRA or the human rights agenda more widely.
+Whilst social conservatives have been outraged by legislation to recognise transgender people’s new identities and to sanction homosexual partnerships, deemed by the Government as necessary under the Human Rights Act or the human rights agenda more widely.